China–Malaysia relations: South China Sea dispute

+As of at least June 2024, Malaysia disagrees with China's claims in the South China Sea.
+Malaysia rarely criticizes China publicly on the issue and tends to address its position through diplomatic channels.

 Former Malaysian Prime Minister Mahathir Mohamad said that China was not a threat to anyone in the South China Sea dispute and was not worried about aggression from China, accusing the United States of provoking China and trying to turn China's neighbours against China.
 Mahathir believes Malaysia could profit from China's economic growth through co-operation with China, although he has repeatedly slammed the Chinese investment in Malaysia for his fear over the large migration of new Chinese people to Malaysia.

 In March 2013, Malaysian authorities were seen as displaying no concern over China conducting a military exercise at James Shoal.
 In August 2013, Malaysian minister suggested that it might work with China over their South China Sea claims and ignore the other claimants, with its Defence Minister Hishamuddin Hussein saying that Malaysia had no problem with China patrolling the South China Sea, and telling ASEAN, America, and Japan that "Just because you have enemies, doesn't mean your enemies are my enemies".

+On 2 June 2014, Malaysia and China signed a joint communique addressing both South China Sea issues and trade development, stressing the importance of peace, security, and stability.

 In June 2015, Malaysian authorities began to lodge a protest to China after a Chinese vessel was detected entering Malaysian territorial waters and found anchored at Luconia Shoals.

+China and Malaysia established a joint dialogue mechanism on 13 September 2019 in an effort to enhance cooperation and dialogue on South China Sea issues.

 In June 2021, Malaysia summoned the Chinese envoy after a formation of Chinese military aircraft conducted operations near Sarawak, which Malaysia's foreign minister Hishammuddin Hussein stated was a "breach of the Malaysian airspace and sovereignty".
 The Chinese embassy in Kuala Lumpur later stated the Chinese aircraft were operating in international airspace.

 In October 2021, Malaysia summoned the Chinese Ambassador to protest the "presence and activities" of Chinese vessels in Malaysia's exclusive economic zone off the coasts of Sabah and Sarawak in contravention of the United Nations Convention on the Law of the Sea.

-Malaysian Anti-Communism

-In November 2021, Malaysian authorities have declined to approve the Chinese war movie “The Battle at Lake Changjin” for theatrical release after outrage emerged online that the film promotes Communism, which is banned in the country.
-The film has been banned in Malaysia, a country where the dissemination of communist ideology is illegal.
+Opinion polling

+A 2014 survey conducted by the Pew Research Center showed 66% of Malaysians were concerned that territorial disputes between China and neighbouring countries could lead to a military conflict.
+However, on the economic side, a 2017 survey conducted by Merdeka Center revealed 70% of Malaysians supported China's presence and investment in the country.
+According to a Morning Consult poll conducted in July 2022, 45% of Malaysians viewed China favourably while 40% viewed the country unfavourably.

+According to a 2022 survey conducted by Renmin University of China and the Global Times Research Center on Chinese views of ASEAN, Malaysia was rated the second most appealing ASEAN member by local respondents (tied with Thailand and behind Singapore).